JSMassmann/jsmassmann.github.io/index.md

 - "A Beginner's Introduction to Set Theory"
 - "Quasiprojective Determinacy, the I0 Axiom and the Ultrapower Axiom"
 - "A note on pseudo-ill-founded ordinal points"
+- "The Truth Lattice, Causation and Modal Logic"
+- "Polynomial regularities and tassels"
 - "Global theories of ordinals, stable ordinals and hyperuniversality"
 - "The inverse collapse iteration hypotheses and p.f-bad conjecture"
-- "Fundamental sequences up to omega-one of chess
+- "Fundamental sequences up to omega-one of chess, and determinacy-type ordinal notations"
 - "The paradigm of collapsification and natural ordinal representations beyond $$\Pi^1_1 \textrm{-CA+BI}$$"
 - "Maximal projection functions below the least uncountable cardinal"
 - "Elementary variants of large cardinals and reducibility"